Text Adventure Games

 - Qork sports a new Spider Room and custom End Game.

-- Pre-built static executables for macOS 10.6.8 Snow Leopard through macOS 10.12.6 Sierra.
+- Pre-built static executables for macOS 10.6.8 Snow Leopard through macOS 10.14 Mojave.
 You can commence game play immediately, simply double click the Adventure or Qork clear glass bottle icon1.

 - You can Save and Restore in either game, any number of times.
 Saved game state files are interchangeable between all TAG installations, regardless of operating system and compiler.

 - FORTRAN source code for Adventure and Qork, as well as their associated text database files of messages, rooms, etcetera.